memgraph/gqlalchemy/docs/how-to-guides/loaders/import-table-data-to-graph-database.md

----
-id: table-to-graph-importer
-title: How to import table data to a graph database
+# How to import table data to a graph database
-sidebar_label: Import table data as a graph
-slug: /how-to-guides/table-to-graph-importer
----

 import Neo4jWarning from '../../templates/_neo4j_warning.mdx';